Scheduled Workflows

 How Scheduling Works

 Under the hood, DBOS constructs an idempotency key for each workflow invocation.
-The key is a concatenation of the function name and the scheduled time, ensuring each scheduled invocation occurs at most once.
-The DBOS system database tracks the last time that the workflow was known to have started; this implementation ensures that the workflow is started at least once.
-The combination of mechanisms can therefore ensure that the scheduled workflow occurs exactly once per time interval.
+The key is a concatenation of the function name and the scheduled time, ensuring each scheduled invocation occurs exactly once while your application is active.